mdsejan/mdsejan/README.md

 I'm a passionate front-end developer with a love for crafting engaging user experiences.
 I thrive on turning ideas into code and enjoy the process of transforming concepts into reality.

 - 🔭 I’m currently working on Fiverr
-- 🌱 I’m currently learning MERN Stack
+- 🌱 I’m currently learning Next.js
 - 💬 Ask me about **JavaScript, React, Tailwind CSS, Bootstrap**
 - 📫 How to reach me **md4sejan@gmail.com**